Skip to main content

-As a business owner, the most important thing about a cardboard shipping box is that it gets your products to your customers safely.
+As a business owner, the most important thing about a cardboard shipping box is that it safely gets your products to your customers.
 You want your box quality to withstand the shipping and transportation process.
-When shipping with FedEx and UPS, how can you ensure your boxes won’t wind up crushed when they arrive at their destinations?
+When shipping with FedEx and UPS, how can you ensure your boxes won’t get crushed when they arrive at their destinations?

 Estimated reading time: 5 minutes

-We’ll walk you through what makes up the best shipping box quality, what your boxes’ minimum crush test should be for FedEx and UPS, and when you should use double-wall vs. single-wall boxes.
+We’ll walk you through what makes up the best shipping box quality, your boxes’ minimum crush test for FedEx and UPS, and when you should use double-wall vs. single-wall boxes.

 Before we jump into minimums for FedEx and UPS, let’s talk about box quality and why it matters.

 Each shipping carrier has maximums and minimums for both package weight and package dimension.
-For most e-commerce businesses, your product will most likely fall within the acceptable ranges.
-But when it comes to box quality, shipping carriers like FedEx and UPS don’t have set minimums or maximums.
-Each carrier simply requires that your shipping box be sturdy and undamaged.
+For most e-commerce businesses, your product will likely fall within the acceptable ranges.
+But shipping carriers like FedEx and UPS don’t have set minimums or maximums when it comes to box quality.
+Each carrier requires that your shipping box be sturdy and undamaged.
 They also rely on the customer to properly and securely pack their own boxes before shipping.
 This leaves your box choices wide open.
-Let’s take a look at how to find the appropriate box quality for your product.
+Let’s look at how to find the appropriate box quality for your product.

-The packaging industry has two major ways of measuring the strength and durability of a cardboard shipping box.
+The packaging industry has two primary ways of measuring the strength and durability of a cardboard shipping box.
 The industry uses two tests designed to determine the same thing but in different ways.
-The tests tell you how much pressure your box can take before it breaks.
+The tests tell you how much pressure your package can take before it breaks.

 The Edge Crush Test (ECT)